Those Redheads from Seattle: Plot

 A woman (Moorehead) takes her four unmarried daughters to Alaska during the 1898 Gold Rush to help their father, not knowing he is already dead.
 When the Edmonds women arrive in Skagway, they meet Johnny Kisco, owner of the Klondike Club, whose partner is the one who killed Edmonds, a newspaper publisher.

-When the women find out Edmonds is dead and had no money, one becomes a dancer and singer, one becomes a nurse and the other two run the newspaper that was once belonged to their father, trying to run out the owner of the burlesque club.
+When the women find out Edmonds is dead and had no money, one becomes a dancer and singer, one becomes a nurse and the other two run the newspaper that once belonged to their father, trying to run out the owner of the burlesque club.
 Pat, the singer, falls for Johnny and performs at his club.
 He is more interested in her sister Kathie, who takes exception to Johnny's ways and decides to wed a more respectable minister.

 Johnny departs for Fairbanks to track down his partner, saving him from an avalanche and bringing him back to confess to Edmonds' murder.
 On the day she's to be married, Kathie, still in her wedding dress, runs to Johnny, realizing she is in love with him.